michelegargiulo/Witchery-Companion/README.md

 - Winged Monkey AI
 - Brew Bucket item does not exist yet.
 Needs implementation.
 Will make possible to move brews between cauldrons
 - Groovyscript Integration
+- Textures for new elements (JEI GUIs, potion icons)